hanlee-311/Homework1/README.md

 ### Deployment: 32%

-* Application deployed at live URL using GitHub Pages.
+* ✅Application deployed at live URL using GitHub Pages.

 * Application loads with no errors.